 No Ego Whatsoever, Just an Urge to Control.
-Ken Loach is selfless, heroic and countercultural.
+Ken Loach is countercultural.
 And so you should be forced to give him your money.

 Towers of Learning.
 David Horowitz explains the pathologies of leftist academia.
 From counterfactual history to the thug veto.

 They Exist on a Higher Plane, You See.
 Visual art “is not about looking at things.”
 It’s about the aching cleverness of blank sheets of paper.